 "Read my lips: no new taxes," as (future) US President George Bush sr. said in 1988.
 But that promise was only made two centuries after three famous tax revolts.

 On the 4th of July 1776, the Thirteen Colonies declared themselves independent from the kingdom of Great Britain.
+Motto of the Colonies was: "No taxation without representation!"
 The War of Independence lasted until 1783.
 A war of the Continental Army against the Loyalists and that of Britain.
 The rebellious colonies were supported by Spain, France and the Dutch Republic.
 Interesting fact, Great Britain hired many soldiers from Germany, of which quite a number defected once in America.
 In a way they were fighting their fellow countrymen.
-It were the States of Province Friesland who recognized the United States in February 1782, being the second state in the world to do so after France.
-In September that year, newspaper the Independent Gazetteer reported that in the town of Franeker in province Friesland, people celebrated the independence of the United States with fireworks (Dijkstra 2021).
+It was the States of Province Friesland that recognized the United States in February 1782, being the second state in the world to do so after France.
+In September that year, newspaper the Independent Gazetteer reported that in the town of Franeker in the province of Friesland, people celebrated the independence of the United States with fireworks (Dijkstra 2021).

 After the United States of America was finally a reality, the young federal government needed to show its muscles toward its own citizens.
 Who was boss after all this republicanism, fighting for freedom, and liberty?
 Anarchy lay in wait.
 The war was over and now a country with institutions and public works had to be built up.
 Not that sexy but vital.
 To function as a state you need money.
 A normal government gets this mostly through levying taxes.
 So did the States, and immediately it led to three tax revolts in the period between 1786 and 1799.

-The first one was Shays’s Rebellion during 1786-1787, and took place in central and western Massachusetts.
+The first one was the Shays’s Rebellion in the years 1786 and 1787, and took place in central and western Massachusetts.
 Albeit he was only one of many other insurgents, it was the Irish Daniel Shays who led a militia of about 1,200 men, and who attacked the federal arsenal at Springfield, Massachusetts.
 Shays troops were easily defeated, and Shays fled to Vermont.
-Nevertheless, it was sign the fresh government was not fully in control yet.
+Nevertheless, it was a sign the fresh government was not fully in control yet.

 Fries’s Rebellion

 The German-speaking Kirchenleute of Pennsylvania traditionally were ambivalent and low in trust toward the central government.
 Toward both parties, Federalists and Republicans.
-Legitimacy of the new-born federal government, and thus national taxation as such, was accepted by the Pennsylvania Dutch, But they feared too direct involvement of a too powerful federal government.
+Legitimacy of the new-born federal government, and thus national taxation as such, was accepted by the Pennsylvania Dutch.
+At the same time they feared too direct involvement of a too powerful federal government.
 Let alone if assessors literally came onto your yards and into your homes to count and measure with a ruler your windows.

 In Milford Township house owners refused to pay and assessors were being harassed.
 Protestors started to wear uniforms of the Continental Army, and raised the former Liberty Poles of the revolution again.
 Liberty Poles were raised in the ‘70s to oppose the British tax.
 In March 1799, a posse of hundred farmer rebels rode out to Quakertown where they captured several assessors, who were quickly released with the message for President Adams to end the “damned house tax” among the Pennsylvania Dutch (Longley 2020).
 Today, they all would have ridden out with their tractors, but back then it was still classic horsepower.

-Federal troops were sent to Pennsylvania, and in April the rebellion was crushed down.
+Federal troops were sent to Pennsylvania, and in April the rebellion was crushed.
 Forty-five insurgents were charged with treason.
-Leader John Fries and four others actually were prosecuted for treason, and seventeen others for lesser crimes.
+Leader John Fries and four others were actually prosecuted for treason, and seventeen others for lesser crimes.
 The trials were sensational, and the public and press loved it.
-May 1799, John Fries and three others were sentenced to be hanged for treason.
+In May 1799, John Fries and three others were sentenced to be hanged for treason.
 On 23 May, President Adams pardoned John Fries and his followers.
-According to John Adams they were guilty only of high-handed riot and rescue, and not of making war on the United States.
-The reason to charge the leaders of the rebellion of treason, which was quite exceptional, was the fear within the States of a Jacobite insurrection of their own (Newman 2000).
+According to John Adams, they were guilty only of high-handed riot and rescue, and not of making war on the United States.
+The reason to charge the leaders of the rebellion with treason, which was quite exceptional and disproportionate, was the fear within the States of a Jacobite insurrection of their own (Newman 2000).
+In addition, from their own recent war of independence against the British, the young American government knew all too well what forces taxes could trigger.

 3. John Fries